Sea star wasting syndrome (SSWS) in central California

 Initial Emergence and Patterns for 2013

 SSWS was first noted in ochre stars (Pisaster ochraceus) in June 2013 along the Washington coast during monitoring surveys conducted by researchers from Olympic National Park.
-ONP is part of a west coast-wide, long-term monitoring effort--the Multi-Agency Rocky Intertidal Network (MARINe)--thus researchers from Alaska to California were quickly alerted to the emergence of SSWS.
-Indeed, the majority of SSWS-related observations are for ochre stars (the most common sea star in the intertidal).
+ONP is part of a west coast-wide, long-term monitoring effort--the Multi-Agency Rocky Intertidal Network (MARINe)--thus researchers from Alaska to California were quickly alerted to the emergence of SSWD.
+Indeed, the majority of SSWD-related observations are for ochre stars (the most common sea star in the intertidal).
 Other intertidal species affected include Evasterias troschelii, Dermasterias imbricata (leather star), and Leptasterias spp. (six-armed star).
 As of December 2013, signs of wasting had been observed at 45 of 84 MARINe sites sampled since summer 2013, spanning the entire coast from Alaska to San Diego but varying in intensity from low levels of infection to mass mortality.
 Large gaps in available information hinder efforts to understand the outbreak.